byterubpay/byterub-site/_posts/2018-04-28-logs-for-the-Community-meeting-held-on-2018-04-28.md

 **\<onodera>** can anyone tell me what kind of stuff gets discussed here?
 **\<midipoet>** hi everyone
 **\<ErCiccione>** onodera: agenda on GitHub: https://github.com/byterubpay/meta/issues/214
-**\<serhack>** onodera: this is the community meeting for the Monero Community workgroup.
+**\<serhack>** onodera: this is the community meeting for the ByteRub Community workgroup.
 Here we are going to discuss about community updates and ideas!
 **\<ErCiccione>** lot of people today. good!
 **\<endogenic>** onodera: exactly!
 **\<onodera>** interesting, thanks ErCiccione and serhack
 **\<ErCiccione>** 2.
 Community highlights
 **\<ErCiccione>** m2049r's FFS proposal has been completely funded, this means 3 more months of Monerujo developing!
 Congratulations!
-**\<ErCiccione>** Link to the FFS proposal: https://forum.getmonero.org/8/funding-required/90038/m2049r-part-time-for-3-months
+**\<ErCiccione>** Link to the FFS proposal: https://forum.getbyterub.org/8/funding-required/90038/m2049r-part-time-for-3-months
 **\<ErCiccione>** also, fluffypony merged a lot of PRs few hours ago, new cool stuff for the next release!
 **\<ErCiccione>** Anybody have updates to share? don't be shy!
 **\<cryptochangement>** me me
 **\<cryptochangement>** oh wait not yet lol
 **\<endogenic>** too late
 **\<cryptochangement>** well if nobody else has something to mention...
-**\<onodera>** I've been working on a self-hosted web-wallet for Monero the past few months: it's really not anything usable yet but it's starting to take shape: https://github.com/onodera-punpun/sako
+**\<onodera>** I've been working on a self-hosted web-wallet for ByteRub the past few months: it's really not anything usable yet but it's starting to take shape: https://github.com/onodera-punpun/sako
 **\<ErCiccione>** let's wait a minute cryptochangement :)
 **\<onodera>** dont' know if this is relevant to what should be discussed here? :)
 **\<cryptochangement>** agreed ErCiccione
 **\<midipoet>** i have something to mention, but was going to wait till 'ideas' time
-**\<cryptochangement>** onodera: that sounds interesting. how does it differ from say openmonero?
+**\<cryptochangement>** onodera: that sounds interesting. how does it differ from say openbyterub?
 **\<onodera>** cryptochangement: the idea is that it's self hosted, so you don't depend on a third party
-**\<endogenic>** onodera: same with openmonero
+**\<endogenic>** onodera: same with openbyterub
 **\<ErCiccione>** midipoet: noted for open ideas later
 **\<onodera>** so kind of like the transmission (torrent client) web interface
 **\<onodera>** ah I suppose that I made it myself hehe
-**\<onodera>** I mainly just started this project to learn more about Go and the monero RPC methods
+**\<onodera>** I mainly just started this project to learn more about Go and the byterub RPC methods
 **\<endogenic>** good way to learn those
 **\<serhack>** +1 onodera :)
 **\<ErCiccione>** well, the more the better.
 Looking forward to see some updates on that onodera